 - Do you offer a free trial?

-We offer a 14 day free trial for all editions of Yarkon.
+We offer a FREE tier for Yarkon, but we also offer a 14 day free trial for all editions of Yarkon procured through the AWS MarketPlace.
 If you only want to see the system in action, use the Demo Application.

 - Where can I see the user manual for the client application?

 We add to our documentation all the time, and enhance it as needed.
-To get a good understanding of how to use the Yarkon web client application, please check out the tour: Cloud Edition Tour.
+To get a good understanding of how to use the Yarkon web client application, please check out the tour: Demo.